mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 can be collapsed by simple operations such as for example a sum (or average) image for all energy levels.

-Functionality that SOI (stack of images) needs or wishes to have and where to get it from:
+Functionality that MDImageWorkspace needs or wishes to have and where to get it from:

 - Instrument and experiment information.
 Two alternatives:
   API::ExperimentInfo and API::MultipleExperimentInfos.